29 December 2016

 British postcard in the Greetings series.
 Photo: J. Arthur Rank Organisation.

-With her husband she also appeared in the Spanish/British coproduction Pasaporte al infierno/Hi-Jack (Cecil H. Williamson, 1956) about a forger, who flees to Spain but then finds that his daughter is kidnapped by a ruthless gang.
+The following year, she found a bigger part in the adventure film Stock Car (Wolf Rilla, 1955), starring Canadian actor Paul Carpenter.
+The starlet and the leading man fell in love, and they married the same year.
+She next played a fire maiden in the Science Fiction film Fire Maidens from Outer Space (Cy Roth, 1956), which starred Susan Shaw and her husband, Paul Carpenter.
+With her husband, she also appeared in the Spanish/British coproduction Pasaporte al infierno / Hi-Jack (Cecil H. Williamson, 1956) about a forger, who flees to Spain but then finds that his daughter is kidnapped by a ruthless gang.
 She played one of the three graces (another was Shirley Anne Field) in the musical The Good Companions (J. Lee Thompson, 1957) about a touring variety troupe.
-She appeared again in a film which starred her husband, Undercover Girl (1958).
+Then she appeared again in a film which starred her husband, Undercover Girl (Francis Searle, 1958).

-Kim's career went nowhere.
+Kim Parker's career went nowhere.
 Her next film role was a secretary in the comedy-drama Count Your Blessings (Jean Negulesco, 1959), starring Deborah Kerr and Rossano Brazzi.
 It was her last film credit.
 In 1958, she had filed a divorce petition against Carpenter in London, naming bosomy showgirl Sabrina as co-respondent.
-Later, Kim Parker moved to the USA and married Terry J. Howell.
+Later, Kim moved to the USA and married Terry J. Howell.
 In 1977, her second marriage also ended in a divorce.
+In 2007, Criterion released a deluxe DVD edition of Fiend Without a Face.
+Fiend Without a Face is now considered one of the best B movies of the 1950s.
+In 2010, Kim Parker died in Las Vegas, Nevada.
+She was 78.

 Sources: Glamour Girls of the Silver Screen, Wikipedia and IMDb.